 New Zealand is a special place, populated by an incredible array of unique fauna and flora.
 None more incredible than the amazing Mānuka tree.
 It’s been around for centuries, dating back to early Māori settlers in New Zealand who used it for, well, just about everything.

 Europeans were also quick to discover uses for this versatile plant.
 On Captain Cook’s voyages of discovery around New Zealand, his crew boiled the leaves of Mānuka to make tea.
-Cook also brewed a beer using Mānuka and Rimu leaves and found it: “exceedingly palatable and esteemed by everyone on board.” cheered James.
+Cook also brewed a beer using Mānuka and Rimu leaves and found it: “exceedingly palatable and esteemed by everyone on board.”
 The wood of Mānuka has been extensively used by New Zealanders as it is hard and straight-grained.
 It has been used to fashion a vast range of tools, implements and structures; such as beds, houses, combs, paddles, canoes and spears.
 It is also highly valued as firewood.
 Today, sawdust from the wood is commonly used as a flavouring agent when smoking fish and meat.
-Essential oils from the leaves are also used commercially and form the basis of a variety of medicinal and cosmetic products.
+Essential oils from the leaves are also used commercially and form the basis of a variety of products.

 So, if you’re looking for somewhere where indigenous trees work with bees to make something awesome… we know a place.